Oliver Sabel and Christian Mann: 2006

-2007–2015
+2007–2009

 Olli returns to Düsseldorf, and meets Christian in the 8 November 2007 episode.
 Olli is invited to share a flat with Christian and Coco, who are having problems in their relationship.
 Christian reacts negatively after learning about Olli's sexuality, but later apologizes.
 Coco begins having feelings for Olli and kisses him, which they decide to keep a secret from Christian.
 Olli and Christian bond on a camping trip, and Christian opens up about his aspirations to be a boxer.
 Olli agonizes over the fact that he is falling in love with Christian, knowing Christian is straight and dating Coco.
 In January 2008, Christian finds out about Olli and Coco's kiss and accuses Olli of pretending to be gay in order to steal his girlfriend.
-Olli goes to Christian's boxing club to clear up the misunderstanding.
+Olli goes to Christian's boxing club to clear up the confusion.
 In the locker room, Olli confesses his feelings to Christian and surprises him with a kiss.
 Christian pushes him away, making it clear that he is straight.

 Olli sends an application in Christian's name to a sports college, which angers Christian but also touches him.
 He begins dreaming and fantasizing about Olli's kiss and becomes confused about his sexuality.
 Christian breaks up with Coco and confesses his confusion, though he is still unwilling to admit he has developed feelings for Olli.
 Christian talks about his turmoil over his sexuality anonymously in a chat room with a man who turns out to be Olli.
 They eventually realize they are talking to each other, and the ensuing confrontation reveals their mutual romantic feelings.
 Olli and Christian sleep together for the first time on 17 March 2008.
 Afterward, Christian claims he was only testing his sexuality, and is now convinced he is not gay.
 He cannot stop thinking about Olli, however, and his track entrance trial at the sports college goes badly until Olli shows up to support him.
 Christian is overcome with jealousy when he sees Olli dancing with another man, and locks himself in his room.
 Olli waits outside the door all night, and in the morning they confess their feelings for each other.
 Olli and Christian have sex, and officially start to date on 4 April 2008.